-Along with drawn-out meals, coveted spots at cafe terraces in the sun, and freshly baked, still-warm bread straight from the local boulangerie, Sundays are essentially held sacred in Paris.
+Along with drawn-out meals, coveted tables at cafe terraces in the sun, and freshly baked, still-warm bread straight from the local boulangerie, Sundays are essentially sacred among Parisians.
 This is not necessarily in a religious sense, although some people do observe it that way.
-For most Parisians, Sunday is the day set aside to amble the streets freely, share a lazy brunch with friends, hit one of Paris' many charming cinemas, or spend an afternoon at the Centre Pompidou enjoying the latest exhibit there.
+For most locals, Sunday is the day set aside to amble the streets freely, share a lazy brunch with friends, hit one of Paris' many charming cinemas, or spend an afternoon at the Centre Pompidou enjoying the latest exhibit there.

-Contrary to popular belief, most of the city stays open on Sunday, including restaurants and cafes, museums, monuments, bakeries, etc. Most shops and some supermarkets are a noteworthy exception, as described further on.
+Contrary to popular belief, most of the city stays open on Sunday, including restaurants and cafes, museums, monuments, bakeries, etc. Most shops and some supermarkets are a noteworthy exception, as explained further down.

 Boutique-Going and More: Where to Sunday Shop in Paris

 While most shops specialized in clothing, home items, accessories and other items do close, there are several areas and shopping centers that stay open.
 The Marais district is one such area that's a favorite for Sunday window shopping, followed of course by lazing and people watching at a cafe, and perhaps some incredible gelato at Pozzetto, one of the city's best gelaterias.
 The beloved Mariage Freres teahouse (pictured above) is also open.

 Browse our guide to Sunday shopping in Paris to find out what shops and shopping centers are open.

 You might also consider spending a morning or afternoon at one of Paris' many puces (flea markets), admiring antiques, sifting through cartons filled with dusty old records, or just enjoying the bustling, cheerful ambiance of sellers calling out deals and displaying their often-curious wares.